levand/immuconf/README.md

 Values may also specify a *default*, using the `immuconf/default` reader literal.
-Default values may be overridden without any warning message, but will simple resolve to the given value without a warning if they are *not* overidden.
+Default values may be overridden without any warning message, but will simply resolve to the given value without a warning if they are *not* overidden.

 ```clojure